Micro Master's Degree in Strategic Human Resource Management

 Entry requirements

-To enroll in the Micro Master program, the learner must possess:
+To enroll in the Micro Master program, the learner must possess the following:

 • Graduated with a Bachelor’s degree from an accredited university or achieved a Level 6 Diploma according to the European Qualifications